assad-hamid/assadhamid.github.io/content/_index.md

 highlight_name: true
 ---

-Assad Hamid is a PhD student in Computer Science at [Your University].
-His research focuses on machine learning and artificial intelligence.
+Assad Hamid is a Master's Student in Transportation Planning and Management at Dalian University of Technology.
+His research focuses on Pedestrian safety, Intersection Management and Deep Learning.
 He is passionate about developing innovative solutions to complex problems using data-driven approaches.

 Write a longer biography here about your background, research interests, achievements, and goals.
 {style="text-align: justify;"}